Ravel-Ravencroft/Verbose/README.md

 ## The System Consists of:
 - A Front-End Component for the Teachers/Parents to View their Student/Child's Records.

-- A Back-End Compnent to Handle all Server Functionality and the Blockchain.
+- A Back-End Component to Handle all Server Functionality and the Blockchain.

+- A Data Science Component to Handle Voice Recognition.

 ## The Languages and Libraries Used:
 - Angular 11: